Major Research Grants

 Pursuant to that objective, the Foundation requires that each recipient of a major research or archival grant or a faculty or doctoral dissertation fellowship submit to the Foundation certain reports and findings.
 Common to all grants and fellowships is the requirement to submit a 3-4 page executive summary of the grantee’s work in PDF format.
 The Foundation intends to post that summary on the Foundation’s website.
 In addition, the Foundation is prepared to post on the Foundation’s website a link to the grantee’s entire final report.

-To supplement written final reports, the Foundation has adopted an on-line, one-page reporting system, which has two principal components.
-The first is the Notice of Final Report (NFR), which will be forwarded to the Principal Investigator upon the submission of the PI’s final report.
-The second is the Self-Assessment Form (SAF), which will be forwarded to the Principal Investigator about 18 months after the receipt of the final report.
+To supplement written final reports, the Foundation has adopted an on-line, one-page reporting system, the Notice of Final Report (NFR), which will be forwarded to the Principal Investigator upon the submission of the PI’s final report.

 Requests for Grants